 This wine is developing nicely becoming richer and more opulent with a fuller body, silky texture and honeyed richness.

-.
-They also make a fabulous sparkling rosé wine, Crémant de Bourgogne,
+In the interim I do have their fabulous sparkling rosé wine, Crémant de Bourgogne,

 a great value alternative to Champagne.